cyue0016/polite_minor_thesis/README.md

 After the preprocessing, the pkl files should be ready for model training, the Shared vocab size is 8765 while the New vocab size is 339.

-### 1.3.3 Train the politeness classifier from scratch, please run
+### 1.3.3 Train the politeness classifier from scratch
 ```
 python src/model/LSTM-CNN-multi-GPU-new_vocab.py
 ```
 After 3 epochs, the model should get average 84.4% and 70.2% accuracies on the WIKI and SE domains respectively (for comparison to results from previous works, please refer to [Niu's paper](https://arxiv.org/abs/1805.03162)).

-### 1.3.4 Test the politeness classifier and apply the politeness score to the forum post excel file as a new csv file, please run
+### 1.3.4 Test the politeness classifier and apply the politeness score to the forum post excel file as a new csv file
 ```
 python src/model/LSTM-CNN-multi-GPU-new_vocab.py --test --ckpt ckpt/politeness_classifier_2 [path of the checkpoint trained model] --tokenized_file data/stanfordMOOCForumPostsSet/tokenized_forum.pkl [path of the preprocessed excel file] --output_file data/stanfordMOOCForumPostsSet/stanfordMOOCForumPostsSet.csv [path of the new csv file]
 ```